giorrrgio/EaselJsStageBuilder/README.md

     }
 }
 ```
-*Notice*: BitmapAnimations point to frames with their index in the Texture Packer JSON: it is strongly suggested that you use independent exports for complex animations, otherwise new additions to the global Texture Packer project (in which animation frames are) will offset every frame and mess your animation up!
+*Notice*: BitmapAnimations point to frames with their indexes in the Texture Packer JSON: it is strongly suggested that you use independent exports for complex animations, otherwise new additions to the global Texture Packer project (in which animation frames are) will offset every frame and mess your animation up!

 Now feed the builder with your JSON and you are ready to go!